-Students suffering from health problems or students in a difficult social situation can apply for preferential treatment when waiting for a room in a hall of residence.
-For this purpose, first apply online, but also send an informal application (see paragraph below).
-The following reasons may qualify an applicant as a hardship case may be, for instance, disability, pregnancy or severe illness.
+Students suffering from health problems or students in a difficult social situation can apply for preferential treatment when waiting for a room.
+Reasons for an applicant to qualify as a hardship case may be, for instance, disability, pregnancy or severe illness.

-Please note: financial problems cannot be taken into consideration.
+Please note that financial problems cannot be taken into consideration.